Al Qalam: Poets in the Park

 A segment of the West Bench

-Most peddled on streets when they first arrived, but by 1900, Washington Street boasted Syrian-owned shops, factories, and restaurants; four chapels; a Syrian school to teach adults English and children American history; and a half-dozen Arabic newspapers.
-Musicians and poets were respected members of the community, performing extemporaneously at weddings, baptisms, and social gatherings.
-Poetry was regularly published in the newspapers and by the early twentieth century, the Syrians had begun to publish books and magazines in both Arabic and English.
-Among these writers were Elia Abu Madi, Naseeb Arida, Kahlil Gibran, Nadra Haddad, Mikhail Naimy, and Ameen Rihani, who were instrumental in the formation of a writers’ association called al Rabitah al Qalamiyah (The Pen Bond).
+Most peddled goods when they first arrived, but by 1900, Washington Street boasted shops, factories, restaurants, four chapels, a school to teach adults English and children American history, and a half-dozen Arabic newspapers.
+Musicians and poets performed impromptu at weddings, baptisms, and social gatherings.
+Poetry was regularly published in local newspapers and by the early twentieth century, immigrant writers had begun publishing books and magazines in both Arabic and English.

 Formed first in 1916 and reconstituted in 1920, al Rabitah al Qalamiyah produced works of fiction, poetry, and visual art that imagined new ways of being Arab and American.
 Their most famous member was Kahlil Gibran, author of The Prophet, published in New York in 1923.
-Their writing played an important role in the literary renaissance in the Middle East, radically transforming the Arabic language, inspiring generations of later writers in the United States and the Middle East, and creating innovative forms of Arabic literature.
+Their writing played an important role in the literary renaissance in the Middle East—radically transforming the Arabic language, inspiring generations of later writers in the United States and the Middle East and creating innovative forms of Arabic literature.

 About the artist